 Classroom teachers work with students to develop class rules and consequences with the spirit of maintaining respect for self and others.
 Classroom teachers will provide parents with class behavioral expectations and specifics of classroom management systems.
 Instances of inappropriate behavior will be handled within the classroom context whenever possible.
 In serious or chronic situations, teachers and/or elementary support personnel will consult with guidance or administration.
 Parents will be involved with chronic or serious misbehaviors.

-All matters involving chronic misbehavior, inappropriate physical contact and/or bullying will be brought to the attention of the principal, assistant principal and counselor.
+All matters involving chronic misbehavior, inappropriate physical contact and/or bullying will be brough to the attention of the principal, assistant principal, and counselor.

 GENERAL BEHAVIOR INTERVENTION PROTOCOLS

-Please note that serious or dangerous behaviors may result in alternative consequences and steps at any point (even in a first or second incident).
+Please not that serious or dangerous behaviors may result in alternative consequences and steps at any point (even in a first or second incident).
 Our goal is to keep everyone safe.

 CLASSROOM BASED INTERVENTION

 The goal of any management intervention is to help students return to instruction as quickly as possible.
 The expectation is that most behavioral issues can and will be managed in the classroom.
 Intervention logs are used to inform parents about behaviors.
-Dr. Anton, Mrs. Glick and Mrs. Quirk are available and will help classroom teachers develop intervention plans for individual students in need of additional strategies.
+Dr. Antón, Mrs. Glick, Mrs. Uzenski, and Ms. Igho-osagie are available and will help classroom teachers develop intervention plans for individual students in need of additional strategies.